Issey Nakajima-Farran: Canada

 In November 2006, Nakajima-Farran was called up to Canada for the first time ahead of a friendly against Hungary.
 He made his debut in the match on 12 November 2016.
 He scored his first international goal on 15 June 2008 in a World Cup qualification match against St. Vincent and the Grenadines.
 He earned a total of 38 caps for Canada and played at three editions of the CONCACAF Gold Cup (2007, 2009, and 2013) and was named an alternate for the 2011 edition.

 Personal life

 He is the brother of Paris Nakajima-Farran, who was also a professional player.

 Nakajima-Farran is also an artist, having taken up painting at age 13 when he broke his ankle, and has sold over two dozen paintings.

-After his retirement from playing, he bought a yacht to live on in Barcelona, after also previously living on a boat in Vancouver Island while playing for Pacific FC in 2019.
+After his retirement from playing, he bought a yacht to live on in Barcelona, after also previously living on a boat on Vancouver Island while playing for Pacific FC in 2019.